sidsapien/sidsapien.github.io/_posts/2020-08-09-Modi-India-Today-Poll.md

 ---
 layout: post
-title:  "Prime Minister Modi's Present Popularity is Indeed Made of Titanium"
+title:  "Prime Minister Modi's Present Popularity is Indeed Made of Titanium."
 categories: [Politics]
 author: Siddharth
 image: assets/images/narendra_modi.jpg
 permalink: modi-india-today-poll
 tags: [Modi, Economy, Coronavirus, COVID-19, China]
 description: Prime Minister Modi's popularity is at its peak.
-Data also has many fascinating insights.
+Only one leader can defeat him now.
 ---
 <i>"Data is always sacred.
 It does not follow the whims of any ideology."</i>